bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 - I could route the board by hand.
 This would be painful and take months, but I would get a good-looking board at the end.
 - I could YOLO everything and just let the FreeRouting autorouter handle it.
 It would take weeks, because the first traces are easy, the last traces take the longest.
 This would result in an ugly board.
 - I could spend a month or two building my own autorouter plugin for KiCad.
-I have a fairly powerful GPU and routing a PCB is a very parallel problem.
+I have a fairly powerful GPU and _I thought_ routing a PCB is a very parallel problem.
 I could also implement my own routing algorithms to make the finished product look good.

 When confronted with a task that will take months, always choose the more interesting path.